slotix/dbconvert-streams-website/docs/sources/mysql/mysql-server.md

 Discover further details regarding the complete set of properties applicable to the MySQL Reader by visiting the following source: [MySQL Reader properties](/sources/mysql/reader-properties).

+Alternatively, DBConvert Streams can directly read data from the MySQL/MariaDB database tables in ["conversion/ copy data" reader mode](/sources/conversion-mode).
+This method involves retrieving data records from the source tables without relying on the Binary Logs.
+It offers a straightforward way of accessing the data for further processing.